 What are the symptoms of candida overgrowth?

-Now many of my female patients are familiar with a type of candida or yeast over growth, a vaginal yeast infection.
+Now many of my female patients are familiar with a type of candida or yeast overgrowth, a vaginal yeast infection.
 However, when looking holistically, a vaginal yeast infection can sometimes just be a sign that there is more going on.
-Signs or symptoms of candida overgrowth can include:
+Functional medicine can help you wade through the different possible signs and symptoms to determine whether candida overgrowth is truly the cause of your symptoms.

 - Brain Fog